gpottepalem/ai-art/README.md

 # 🎨 ai-art
-Lets explore what AI can bring in to an Artist's World.
+Lets explore what Spring AI can bring into an Artist's Tech World.

 Check [Wiki Pages](https://github.com/gpottepalem/ai-art/wiki) for additional details.